pkra/peterkrautzberger.org/_posts/2011/2011-09-15-hindman%e2%80%99s-theorem-partial-semigroups-and-some-of-my-most-lacking-intuitions-part-6.md

 - Ramsey theory
 - semigroups
 - Vitaly Bergelson
-status: publish
-type: post
 published: true
-meta:
-  _edit_last: '3'
-  _cws_is_markdown: '1'
-  dsq_thread_id: '593133218'
-author:
-  login: krautzberger
-  email: p.krautzberger@gmail.com
-  display_name: Peter Krautzberger
-  first_name: Peter
-  last_name: Krautzberger
+permalink: 0080/
 ---

 > I know, I know, it's part 6 already.
-[Last time](http://boolesrings.org/krautzberger/2011/09/08/hindman%E2%80%99s-theorem-partial-semigroups-and-some-of-my-most-lacking-intuitions-part-5/) I finally formulated the Central Sets Theorem.
+[Last time](/0079/) I finally formulated the Central Sets Theorem.
 This part will just be a small bridge.
 But at least you'll finally know why on earth I am writing this, i.e., what big open question I'm actually trying to build some intuitions for.

 ## Central Sets and ultrafilters

 Before we can move on in this series I should tell you a little bit about the relationship between ultrafilters and central sets -- and finally give you something close to a definition.

-If you [already believed me](http://boolesrings.org/krautzberger/2011/08/25/hindman%E2%80%99s-theorem-partial-semigroups-and-some-of-my-most-lacking-intuitions-part-3/) that idempotent ultrafilters exist, you might also believe me that there's a special kind of idempotent ultrafilters, they are called **minimal idempotents**.
+If you [already believed me](/0077/) that idempotent ultrafilters exist, you might also believe me that there's a special kind of idempotent ultrafilters, they are called **minimal idempotents**.
 The reason for the name "minimal" is a partial order on idempotents coming from ring theory.
 Yet again, we'll skip the definition -- I would first have to convince you that $\beta \mathbb{N}$ is actually a semigroup and, again, I don't want to go there right now.

 In any case, there are those idempotent ultrafilters which are minimal idempotents.
-As [I mentioned before](http://boolesrings.org/krautzberger/2011/09/07/hindman%E2%80%99s-theorem-partial-semigroups-and-some-of-my-most-lacking-intuitions-part-4/), Hillel Furstenberg had introduced the notion of central set via recurrence in dynamical systems.
-It took a couple of years until [in 1990 Vitaly Bergelson and Neil Hindman](http://www.jstor.org/pss/2001762) helped establish that centrality can be framed extremely well in terms of ultrafilters.
+As [I mentioned before](/0078/), Hillel Furstenberg had introduced the notion of central set via recurrence in dynamical systems.
+It took a couple of years until [in 1990 Vitaly Bergelson and Neil Hindman](http://dx.doi.org/10.1090/S0002-9947-1990-0982232-5) helped establish that centrality can be framed extremely well in terms of ultrafilters.

 > **Theorem (Bergelson, Hindman)** $A\subseteq \mathbb{N}$ is _central_ iff $A$ is in a minimal idempotent ultrafilter.